brand_logo

 What it really costs to live in Seattle!

 Seattle, the Emerald City, has attractive natural beauty, a rich pool of technology, and coffee culture.
-However, international students willing to reside here for their study often wonder: What does it really cost to live in Seattle?
+However, international students willing to reside here for their studies often wonder: What does it really cost to live in Seattle?
 From soaring housing costs to everyday expenses, the real price of living in Seattle is something of concern for students.
-It will provide a little more insight into the average living expenses in Seattle to whoever is thinking about moving here.
-In this blog, we’ll break down the cost of living in Seattle for you to budget effectively.
+This blog will provide more insight into the average living expenses in Seattle for anyone considering a move here.

 About Seattle